 In terms of what remains in the coming months, United have a top-four battle with the likes of Chelsea, Leicester and Wolves, and with a favorable run in, there is no reason why Solskjaer cannot achieve Champions League qualification based on league standings alone.

 Should Solskjaer manage to secure top-four qualification and two trophies, there is no doubt that the season can be considered a success as a whole.
-However, failure to secure Champions League football will be a massive blow for the summer transfer window with United linked to some big players already.
+However, failure to secure Champions League football will be a massive blow for the summer transfer window with United already linked to some big players.

 Jadon Sancho will be the name that immediately springs to mind with the talented forward continuously linked with a move to Old Trafford.